 B2C Commerce plays a huge role worldwide.
 More than 3,000 websites in more than 50 countries get their sales power through Commerce Cloud.
 In 2017, 540 million unique shoppers bought something online through a Commerce Cloud–powered website, and online sales through Commerce Cloud equaled US $21 billion.
 This is super big!

 Our B2C Commerce solution comes embedded with Einstein for B2C Commerce, which uses artificial intelligence (AI) to help create a smarter and faster path to purchase.
-It also provides add-ons for order management via Salesforce Order Management, and an application for bringing digital into the store—Endless Aisle for B2C.
+It also provides add-ons for order management via Salesforce Order Management.

 Einstein for B2C Commerce